TehGM/Wolfringo/README.md

 In .NET Core Host, simply configure logging using services as you normally would in ASP.NET Core/other Hosted scenario.
 Default [HostedWolfClient](Wolfringo.Hosting/HostedWolfClient.cs) will use dependency injection mechanisms to get the logger and pass it to the underlying [WolfClient](Wolfringo.Core/WolfClient.cs).

+### Receiving profile updates
+WOLF protocol requires you to subscribe to Group/User profile updates.
+Wolfringo client doesn't do it automatically.
+This behaviour is opt-in, as it's likely not necessary for most bots.

+To subscribe to profile updates, simply request the group/user profile at any point.
+You can also request all bot's contacts and groups.
+Requesting profiles with Sender utility will automatically subscribe to updates.
+If you're using message classes directly, their constructors have an argument allowing you to decide if the bot should subscribe to updates.

 ### Auto-Reconnecting

 You can use [WolfClientReconnector](Wolfringo.Utilities/WolfClientReconnector.cs) to enable configurable auto-reconnecting behaviour.
 This is implemented outside of [WolfClient](Wolfringo.Core/WolfClient.cs) to make reconnector implementation-independent.